Social Media In Healthcare: What Your Organization Needs to Know

 Social media in healthcare presents countless opportunities for patient engagement, marketing and highlighting your brand.
 In fact, it “can greatly enhance the image and visibility of a medical center or hospital” in the community, according to P&T, a peer-reviewed journal for managed care and hospital formulary management.

 With transparency as the new norm, there’s an ever-increasing amount of information on businesses available online.
-And people are taking advantage of that data — not just when deciding which restaurant to go to or what shoes to buy, but also where to receive healthcare.
+And people are taking advantage of that data.
+This goes beyond deciding which restaurant to go to, but also where to receive healthcare.
 One study cited in P&T found that 57 percent of consumers said that a hospital’s social media presence would strongly influence their choice regarding where to go for services.

-What’s more, these consumers said a hospital’s use of social media alone suggested it was more clinically advanced than the competition.
+What’s more, a hospital’s use of social media makes it seem more clinically advanced than the competition.
 The same study showed 81 percent of respondents viewing a strong social media presence as an indication that a hospital offers cutting-edge technologies.
 A separate study revealed that 12.5 percent of healthcare organizations polled had successfully used social media to attract patients.

 While leveraging social media is a mainstream tactic in running any modern business, however, doing so can pose numerous hazards — especially in healthcare.